intmus/intas19-20/_03-introduction-to-melodic-dictation/dictation2.md

 Most common nursery rhymes and other famous songs do all the repetitive, predictable things mentioned above.

 - The well-known song “Hot Cross Buns” has sentence structure.
-The “mi-re-do” scalar pattern establishes the key and the basic idea.
+The *mi-re-do* scalar pattern establishes the key and the basic idea.

 ![Hot Cross Buns]({{ '/images/Week3HotCrossBuns.PNG' | relative_url }})